ethersphereio/main/README.md

 tests: Jasmine unit test
 ```

-All information uploaded are provided for transparency and accountability.

 # SphereTokens

 Sphere token is a ERC20 standard token that encapsulates additional features to record and allocate received game fees.
 Revenue distribution architecture is stipulated under the interface: